UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 ## Code changes for lazy JIT
 ### Initialization
-The LLVM ORC JIT v2 uses a mult-layered system for materializing the IR and eventually the native executbable code.
-The Kaleidoscope JIT includes transfomrs of IR modules to support setting the data layout for the module to match the JIT and also to run optimization passes on the module.
+The LLVM ORC JIT v2 uses a multi-layered system for materializing the IR and eventually the native executable code.
+The Kaleidoscope JIT includes transforms of IR modules to support setting the data layout for the module to match the JIT and also to run optimization passes on the module.
 To support lazy evaluation a few such components are needed for the code generator.
 These are setup in the constructor and destroyed in the Dispose method.